-The four players Man Utd signed alongside Cristiano Ronaldo in 2003
+The 4 players Man Utd signed along with Cristiano Ronaldo in 2003

 After watching Cristiano Ronaldo humiliate John O’Shea during a pre-season friendly, Manchester United moved to sign the winger in the summer of 2003.

 Ronaldo then developed into one of the best players in the world, winning three consecutive Premier League titles before joining Real Madrid in an £80million deal in 2009 – and making a grand return to Old Trafford 12 years later.

 We’ve taken a closer look at the other four players the Red Devils signed alongside the Portuguese icon ahead of the 2003-04 season.

 Once dubbed the ‘next Thierry Henry‘, Bellion joined United in controversial circumstances following accusations of tapping up from Sunderland.

 “United’s treatment of this club is shabby, despicable, disrespectful, arrogant and unprofessional,” former Sunderland chairman Bob Murray said in January 2003.
 “They have broken every rule in the book.

 “He wants to go to Manchester United and I understand that.
 But they refuse to meet our asking price and have totally unsettled our player both mentally and physically – David has told me he doesn’t feel mentally right to play for Sunderland.